 In Introduction to Electronics in Music I, students will be introduced to the creative use of music technology from the perspective of the composer.
-Students will create original compositions while developing the foundational technical skills of the electronic music composer.
+Students will create original compositions while developing technical skills in the music technology labs.
 We'll contextualize our creative work by looking to early pioneers and experimenters of electronic music.
-Students will develop proficiency with audio sampling, loops, editing, effects and mixing.
-If conditions allow, students will work in the Music Technology Labs, focusing on analog technologies such as tape machines, mixing boards, and patch bays.
-No musical or technical experience is required.
+Students will develop proficiency in the music technology labs, using analog tape machines to create compositions while learning about signal flow, effective use of the mixing board, EQ, and effects.
+No experience is required.
 Roughly half our work will be completed asynchronously on campus in the music technology labs.
 Lectures and critique sessions, about 2 hours a week, will be held remotely.

 Course Reference Numbers